-About Public Comments: This is the time and place for members of the public to address the Committee on items not appearing on this agenda.
-Pursuant to State law, the Committee is unable to take action on such items, but may engage in brief discussion, provide direction to City staff, or schedule items for consideration at future meetings.
+About Public Comments on Non-Agenda Items: This is the time and place for members of the public to address the Committee on items not appearing on this agenda.
+To indicate interest, please notify City staff if present in-person, press \9 on your telephone if participating by telephone, or click on "Raise Hand" if participating by computer via Zoom.
+Pursuant to state law, the Committee is unable to take action on such items, but may engage in brief discussion, provide direction to City staff, or schedule items for consideration at future meetings.